kshardha/cicdnewman/README.md

             pm.expect(pm.response.text()).to.include("v2.0");
         });

-  * When you execute the get request Postman will now test the response to make sure it contains the correct response code, header and body content as defined in our test script.
+  * When you execute the get request Postman tests the response to make sure it contains the correct response code, header and body content as defined in our test script.

       <details><summary>Screenshot: Testing</summary><p>